Is Social Media Harming Your Teenage or Young Adult Children?

 Researchers continue to learn a lot about the short- and long-term impact of children, teens, and adults being frequently engaged in social media on personal devices.
 Some challenges, like unhappiness, feelings of isolation, and depression and anxiety have been linked to frequent social media usage.
-Other concerns include sleep problems, cyber bullying, and addiction – see here and here.
+Other concerns include sleep problems, cyberbullying, and addiction.
 Similarly, some studies show that taking a break from social media can help individuals experience an increase in life satisfaction and positive emotions.

 What we continually find as we work closely with many youth and young adults and their families is that usage of social media and personal devices can be healthy or unhealthy.
 It depends on how it is used.